sirkyp/fhir-t1d-exchange/input/pagecontent/guidance.md

 | Monitoring | T1DObservation | BGM/CGM device information |
 | Glucose | T1DGlucoseObservation | BGM mean, CGM metrics, time in range |

-## Implementation Requirements
+### Implementation Requirements

+#### Must Support Definition

+Elements marked as "Must Support" (MS) in the T1D Exchange profiles represent data elements that have direct mappings to the T1D Exchange data specifications.
+These elements are critical for T1D Exchange quality improvement and research objectives.

+#### Must Support Criteria

+An element is flagged as Must Support if:
+1. **Direct T1D Exchange Mapping**: The element maps to a specific data field in the T1D Exchange specifications
+2. **Quality Metric Dependency**: The element is required for calculating T1D Exchange quality metrics
+3. **Research Critical**: The element is essential for T1D Exchange research and population health analysis
+4. **Interoperability Requirement**: The element is necessary for consistent data exchange between T1D Exchange participants

-### Must Support Elements
+#### Must Support Obligations

-All elements marked as "Must Support" (MS) in the profiles must be supported by implementing systems.
-This means:
+Systems claiming conformance to T1D Exchange profiles must:

-- **Sender**: Must be capable of sending the element if data is available
+- **Sender Systems**: Must be capable of sending the element if data is available in their system
-- **Receiver**: Must be capable of receiving and processing the element
+- **Receiver Systems**: Must be capable of receiving, processing, and storing the element
-- **Storage**: Must store the element for future retrieval
+- **Data Persistence**: Must store Must Support elements for future retrieval and reporting
+- **Quality Reporting**: Must include Must Support elements in T1D Exchange quality reports when applicable

+#### Missing Must Support Data

+When Must Support data is not available:
+- **Optional Elements (0..1, 0..*)**: May be omitted from the resource
+- **Required Elements (1..1, 1..*)**: Must be present; use appropriate null flavors or data absent reasons if actual values are unknown
+- **Quality Impact**: Missing Must Support data may affect quality metric calculations and should be minimized

-### Identifier Requirements
+#### Identifier Requirements

 Each profile requires specific identifiers: